Manish-Kumar2005/23UADS4125-Manish-Kumar-NNLAB-2025/Ex2/README.md

    The step function prevents the use of gradient-based optimization methods like backpropagation.

   (b) Scope for Improvement:
   Implement a trainable version using backpropagation to optimize weights dynamically.

   Use non-linear activation functions like sigmoid or ReLU to enable smooth learning.

-    Extend the model to handle multi-class classification problems beyond XOR.
+  Extend the model to handle multi-class classification problems beyond XOR